Wilsontomass/neural-network-genetic-algorithm/README.md

 # neural-network-genetic-algorithm
 Evolving a neural network with a genetic algorithm.

-This was done as KTH Engineering Writing course
+This was done as part of a KTH Engineering Writing course

-The pdf exists in file \report, where you can read the final version of the report
+The pdf exists in the folder \report, where you can read the final version of the report